ngfblog/pfsense-rule-order/README.md

 04 | Allow LAN to Whitelisted Internal Services
 ```

 A cron job runs the script every few minutes.
-Here's what happens each run:
+Each run does this:

 1. Reads `/cf/conf/config.xml`
-2. Groups rules by interface (LAN, WAN, opt1, etc.)
+2. Groups rules by interface
-3. Any rule without a prefix gets one assigned based on its current position
+3. Rules without a prefix get a number assigned based on their current position — this only happens once, on first run
-4. Rules are sorted by their prefix number within each interface
+4. Sorts rules by their number within each interface
-5. If anything changed — backs up `config.xml` first, then writes the updated version
+5. If the order changed — backs up `config.xml`, then writes the updated version
 6. Reloads the firewall filter (same as clicking Apply Changes in the GUI)
-7. If everything was already in order — does nothing
+7. If nothing changed — exits immediately without touching anything

-pfBlockerNG auto rules (`pfB_*`), Floating rules, and Tailscale rules are never touched — they stay exactly where they are.

-The first time you run it, prefix numbers get assigned to all your existing rules based on their current order.
-After that, if a rule gets moved by pfSense or any package, the script puts it back within 5 minutes.
+**What the script never touches:**

+- **pfBlockerNG auto rules** — identified by `pfB_` at the start of the description.
+These are managed by pfBlockerNG and messing with their position would conflict with its cron job.
+- **Floating rules** — identified by `<floating>yes</floating>` in the XML.
+These live in a separate tab and have their own evaluation order.
+- **Tailscale rules** — identified by `interface = tailscale` in the XML.
+Same reason as floating — separate context, leave them alone.

+Everything else on WAN, LAN, and opt interfaces gets a number and stays in order.

 ---